markysparks/Serial-Sim/README.md

 # serial_sim
-A Python utility application to store serial sensor data from up to 4 serial ports, store the data and then play the data back over the same serial port at a later time.
+A Python utility application to store (in real time) serial sensor data from up to 4 serial ports and then play the data back over the same serial port at a later time.
 See the notes in the config file.